uchicago-cs/chiwebsite/chitcp/testing.rst

 ``echo-server`` and ``echo-client``.
 Otherwise, the chisocket library will not work.

-When testing with these applications, we suggest you run ``chitcpd`` with option ``-vv``.
+When testing with these applications, we suggest you run ``chitcpd`` with option ``-vvv``.
 This will print detailed output about what your TCP implementation is doing, including changes in the TCP variables.
 Additionally, you can run ``echo-server`` and ``echo-client`` with a ``-s`` option that will allow you to "step through" the stages of the TCP connection.
 For example, if you run